Nintendo Switch Sports review: Some things never get old | Digital Trends

 It’s the kind of game that’ll be an essential part of any Switch owner’s collection in the back half of its life.

 Full online play is another crucial, even if expected, addition here, and the game pushes players to buy into that.
 Gear, like clothing for sportsmates, can only be unlocked via online play.
+The game cycles in sets of gear that’ll only be available for a few weeks at a time, pushing players to rank up and unlock every piece before they vanish.
 I appreciate that there’s a light reward loop, but it does make solo and local multiplayer less enticing as neither awards prizes.
-I’m hoping that gets changed in an update down the line, as I have doubts that Nintendo’s notoriously shaky online play will do fast-paced games like badminton justice.
-(Servers were not on during the review period, so I was not able to test online stability.
-I’ll update this review if the online functionality differs from previous first-party Switch games.)
+I’m hoping that gets changed in an update down the line, as I imagine I’ll be playing local with friends more than online (though for what it’s worth, the online experience seems more stable than your typical Nintendo game at the moment).

 Nintendo Switch Sports is ultimately most valuable as a party game, just as Wii Sports was 16 years ago.
 I enjoy playing solo (I’ll chase that perfect bowling game until I die), but the most fun I’ve had with it has routinely been with other people.
 Badminton is one of the best two-player experiences on the entire system for my money and nothing beats a casual bowling session in a room full of friends.
 It’s the kind of game that’ll be an essential part of any Switch owner’s collection in the back half of its life.